deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

 This document details the qualitative mechanics, ontological basis, and astrophysical phenomenology of Cryogenic Fluid Cosmology.
 It explains how the "Space Fluid" hypothesis resolves specific cosmological anomalies (The Bullet Cluster, Galactic Rotation, Dark Energy) that standard General Relativity and MOND cannot fully address simultaneously.

+**Distinction from Standard MOND:**
+This theory fundamentally differs from Modified Newtonian Dynamics (MOND).
+While MOND acts as a heuristic "curve-fitting" modification to Newton's laws, this framework derives those effects from **fluid thermodynamics**.
+Unlike MOND, which fails to explain cluster collisions like the Bullet Cluster, this framework resolves them through the physical **phase separation** of Superconducting Dust (Inertial) vs. Resistive Plasma (Collisional).

+**Verification Strategy:**
+While the upcoming **Fuentes ISS Experiment** serves as the direct micro-scale test, macro-scale evidence is already emerging.
+The **James Webb Space Telescope (JWST)** has observed massive galaxies forming much earlier than the $\Lambda$CDM model allows.
+This theory predicts exactly this phenomenon: a "Fast Gravity" onset caused by the universe cooling below $T_c$, triggering an immediate phase transition into high-gravity superconducting states.

 ---

 ## 1. Foundational Ontology